ajkamel/ajkamel/README.md

 - Collaborate effectively with peers
 - Provide constructive feedback when asked
 - Help maintain our team culture
-- Consider the needs of the broader organization
+- Consider the needs of the broader organization and committing to our working agreements

 ## 🧩 My Quirks & Working Style